-Central Texas Council of Governments is a public housing agency in Belton, Texas that participates in the Section 8 Housing Choice Voucher program.
+Central Texas Council of Governments is a Public Housing Agency in Belton, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.

 |Bell, Coryell, Hamilton, Lampasas, Milam, Mills, and San Saba County, Texas Housing Choice Voucher||Closed|

 The Central Texas Council of Governments (CTCOG) Section 8 Housing Choice Voucher waiting list is currently closed.
 It was last open for one day in February, 2019; and before that in February, 2015.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applicants were required to complete the online application.

 This waiting list had the following preferences: Victims of Domestic Violence, Displaced by Government Action, or Displaced by Natural Disaster.

 Selected applicants were placed on the waiting list by date and time the application was received, by order of preferences.